 3. No Promo Codes

 We could also not find any coupons or promo codes.
 When searching for “Skyscanner discount code”, you won’t find any discounts.
 It is not a big deal, but we wanted to mention this.
 Please avoid those sites and discount codes, they will not work.
-With websites like Kiwi.com there are some promotional codes once in a while.
+With some travel websites, there are some promotional codes once in a while.
 Keep up to date with our newsletter.
 Here we share special promo codes for travel companies and hostels.

 4. Too many ads